demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

 * [ReservedKeySlot](https://thunderstore.io/c/lethal-company/p/RogueCodes/ReservedKeySlot/) (The scarlet keys can be placed in the key slot)
 * [Coroner](https://thunderstore.io/c/lethal-company/p/EliteMasterEric/Coroner/) (Enemies and map hazards have unique death messages)

-## Roadmap in General

-The development process is generally split into 3 distinct parts:

-* Create more rooms, room variants, and polish up the current ones with props, lighting, etc.
-* Add touhou-themed enemies and scrap items
-* Add dungeon mechanics/features (for example the factory's appartatus and jumping puzzles)
+## Future Development

+The development process has been halted for the unforeseeable future.
+Expect small to no updates for long periods of time.
+Updates will still be released if a game-breaking issue/mod-interaction happens.

 ## Credits

 Touhou owned by Team Shanghai Alice (ZUN)

-LadyEbony.itch.io - Code, Dungeon Design\
+ladyalice.dev - Code, Dungeon Design\
 @Zaggy1024 (Discord) - For their sick help in getting Deep Profiling to work\
 Nitori.itch.io - For their sick advice\
 [XuXiaolan](https://thunderstore.io/c/lethal-company/p/XuXiaolan/) - Snowglobe code (twice)\